 Equalising the State Pension age was necessary to ensure the State Pension remained sustainable, and to reflect our modern economy and society.
 The Pensions Act 1995 legislated for this to be done gradually after 2010.
 Following sharp increases in life expectancy projections, the Government had to accelerate this process slightly in the Pensions Act 2011 to secure the sustainability of the system.
 The Government did listen to concerns raised at the time of the 2011 adjustment, and I am pleased that as a result the maximum increase was capped at 18 months relative to the 1995 timetable.
 That represented a £1.1 billion concession, helping those women affected with the transition to a higher State Pension age.
 Making further transitional arrangements would not only complicate the system but could also cost taxpayers many billions of pounds, and the potential cost of reversing the 2011 changes has been estimated at £39 billion.
 I do not consider this to be a fair balance.

 On the issue of notice being given to those affected, the Department for Work and Pensions is clear that all those women affected were written to between January 2012 and November 2013.
 Those affected by the 1995 changes were also contacted between April 2009 and March 2011 – my wife received her letter in 2010.
 Higher life expectancy does mean that as a society we will have to adjust to slightly longer working lives, but it is right to ensure at the same time that people have security and dignity when they do retire.
 That is why the Government will continue to provide unprecedented support for people in later life, including the triple lock and maintaining universal benefits such as the Winter Fuel Payment.
-The Government did adjust its proposals in 2011 to mitigate the impact on those worst affected by the State Pension age changes, and I do not think there is a need to revisit the issue again.
-I am sorry that we must disagree on this point, but I am grateful to you for taking the time to contact me.
+The Government did adjust its proposals in 2011 to mitigate the impact on those worst affected by the State Pension age changes.

 Universal Credit - 'Five Weeks Too Long' Campaign